yaswanthkumar02/30-Days-of-Java/README.md

 - Performs common array operations using Java.
 - Accepts array input from the user, sorts the array using `Arrays.sort()`, displays the sorted elements through a separate `display()` method, and finds the **Maximum**      and **Minimum** elements.

+### ✅ Day 12 - Sorting an Array

+- Sorts integer arrays in Ascending and Descending order using Java.
+- Demonstrates the use of `Arrays.sort()`, `Collections.reverseOrder()`, and alphabetical sorting of a `String` array.

 More projects coming soon...